railsbridge-boston/railsbridge-boston/views/installfest/interactive_ruby.markdown

     and hitting enter.
 You are now back at the command prompt.

-	You can also exit by pressing the control and C keys (a.k.a "Ctrl-C" or "^C") at the same time.
+    On Windows, you can also exit by pressing the control and C keys (a.k.a "Ctrl-C" or "^C") at the same time.

 ### Success
 You can now run Ruby code in the IRB prompt.
 Practice these steps until you feel comfortable starting a command prompt,